golddranks/try_map/README.md

 There is an open issue in the Rust RFC repo suggesting bringing these helper methods to the standard library: https://github.com/rust-lang/rfcs/issues/1815
 Thanks for @killercup for suggesting implementing these in a 3rd party crate.
 This way they are immediately useful.
 (My claim is that they would be still useful in the standard library, though!)

+It seems that to be able to abstract the trait providing `try_map` over different kinds of collections, we need a support for higher-kinded types or associated type constructors.
+However, the `flip` method seems to be implementable for all kinds of things just using associated types.